behreajj/CamZup/README.md

 }
 ```

 where the assignee of an operation's result is declared in advance.
 In the above example, the cost of vector operations in a for-loop are mitigated by not having to create a `new Vec2()` for `sum` and `prod` on each iteration.
-You could argue that this is the worst of both worlds; in that case you're welcome to write your own library.
+You could argue that this is the worst of both worlds; in that case, you're welcome to write your own library.

 I have tried to make these classes as extensible as possible.
 This means that methods are marked neither `private` nor `final`.
 Primitive fields are not `final`; fields that are `Object`s are `final`.
 Sensitive fields are `protected`, not `private`, so they can be accessed by child classes.
 From within the Processing IDE, you can extend a Cam Z-Up class